Actindo-AG/Documentation/Webhooks/Integration/02_ManageWebhooks.md

 ## Remove associated worker

 Remove an associated worker from a webhook, for example, if you want to delete a worker.
+By doing it, you must assign another worker so that the webhook continue to be sent.

 #### Prerequisites